 - Girls who have recently started menstruating.
 In the first year following a period, it’s not uncommon for girls to have anovulatory cycles.

 - Women close to menopause.
-Women aged between 40 and 50 are more likely to experience a shift in hormones, which can lead to anovulation more regularly.1
+Women aged between 40 and 50 are more likely to experience a shift in hormones, which can lead to anovulation.1

 It’s possible to have anovulatory cycles while you are fertile and there are many reasons why.
 Below are some potential causes.
 If you are concerned you are having anovulatory cycles you should consult your doctor.

 - Polycystic ovarian syndrome (PCOS).
-This refers to a condition where a hormone imbalance has caused small cysts or underdeveloped egg-containing follicles in the ovaries.
-It can also cause irregular periods, excess body hair, oily skin, weight gain, depression, and infertility.
+This refers to a condition where a hormone imbalance has caused irregular cycles and is characterized by small cysts or underdeveloped egg-containing follicles in the ovaries.
+It can also cause excess body hair, oily skin, weight gain, depression, and infertility.
 Some women may have PCOS without experiencing these symptoms and may not know they have the condition until they try for a baby.
 If you are concerned or suspect you have PCOS, speak to your doctor.
 If you have been diagnosed with PCOS, ovulation tests or fertility monitors may give you misleading results, so it’s advisable not to use them.
-Women with PCOS may have high levels of LH throughout their cycle, which can give an LH surge (peak fertility) result even if this is not the case.
+Women with PCOS may have high levels of estrogen and LH throughout their cycle, which can give an LH surge (peak fertility) result even if ovulation will not occur.

 - Being under or overweight.
 If you are under or overweight this can also prevent you ovulating.
 Reaching a healthy weight can help your fertility and reduce the risk of ovulation disorders.

 - Over-exercise.
 Too much exercise for an extended period, such as long-distance running, can also cause ovulation to stop.
-Reducing the intensity and volume of exercise can help get things back to normal.
+Reducing the intensity and duration of exercise can help get things back to normal.